GaboAlba/ConcurrentComputingPractice/tareas/zippass_omp_mpi/README.md

 # ZIPPASS_PTHREAD

+For information regarding the design of the system of OMP: [OmpREADME](zippass_omp/design/README.md)

-For information regarding the design of the system: [DesignREADME](design/README.md)
+For information regarding the design of the system of MPI: [MpiREADME](zippass_mpi/design/README.md)

 ## Problem Description
 -----